 Actual remediation costs incurred are charged against the ARO to the extent of the liability recorded.
 Differences between the actual remediation costs incurred and the associated liability are recognized in the Statement of Operations at the time of remediation.
-The Hospital has not recognized any asset retirement obligations as of March 31, 2023, or 2022.

 2. Change in accounting policies: